Lifetime ISA vs Help to Buy ISA: Which is best for you?

 Start building your deposit today

-Start building your house fund today by opening a Lifetime ISA with Nude.
-You can boost your deposit with government bonuses and get ideas on how to buy your home in record time.
+Start building your house fund today by opening a Tembo Cash Lifetime ISA.
+Boost your deposit with the 25% government bonus, get the market-leading 4.3% AER (variable) interest rate, plus ideas on how to buy your home in record time.

 What are the pros and cons of the Lifetime ISA?